goyalayush25/RoadDataset-TimeSeriesPrediction/Readme.md

 This repository helps in performing time series prediction on Road Dataset.

 ## Objective-
-To perform predictions of Parameter 9-13 from the given dataset for every Section of year 10.
+To perform predictions of Parameter 9-13 from the given dataset for every Section.

 ### Methodology Used-
 Transformed the Data into Train and Test Dataset, by extracting 10th year data for para 9-13 for every section.